jec-project/jec-exchange/README.md

 # JEC Exchange Project

-JEC Exchange is a [JavaScript Entreprise Container][jec-url] project focused on the portability of JEC applications.
+JEC Exchange is a [JavaScript Enterprise Container][jec-url] project focused on the portability of JEC applications.

 [![][jec-logo]][jec-url]